microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 specified.

 #### Validation Changes

-Validation will be added to ensure that the shader model is at least 6.9 when the `RaytracingPipelineFlags::AllowOpacityMicromaps` flag is used in a [Raytracing pipeline config1][pipeline-config] subobject.

-Proposed validation error diagnostic for AllowOpacityMicromaps:

-- `"RaytracingPipelineFlags in RaytracingPipelineConfig1 subobject '%0' specifies unknown flags (0x%1) for shader model %2"`

-Validation will be added to ensure that the shader model is at least 6.9 when the `RAYQUERY_FLAG::RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS` flag is used in any [RayQuery][https://github.com/Microsoft/DirectX-Specs/blob/master/d3d/Raytracing.md#rayquery] object.

-Proposed validation error diagnostic:

-- `"RayQueryFlag in RayQuery object '%0' specifies unknown flags (0x%1) for shader model %2"`

 Three DXIL operations accept `RayFlags` as input, but only one requires this input to be immediate: `AllocateRayQuery`.

-Validation will be added to check the `RayFlags` parameters for each applicable DXIL operation, with an error emitted if the flags are constant, the new flag is used, and the shader model is less than 6.9.
+Validation will be added to check the `RayFlags` parameters, and, if applicable, the `RayQueryFlags` parameters, for each applicable DXIL operation, including the new `AllocateRayQuery2` operation.
+An error will be emitted if the flags are constant, the new flag is used, and the shader model is less than 6.9.

 Proposed validation error diagnostic:

 - `"RayFlags used in '%0' specifies unknown flags (0x%1) for shader model %2"`

-Validation will also be added to ensure the flags are constant on input to the `AllocateRayQuery` DXIL operation.
+Validation will also be added to ensure the flags are constant on input to the `AllocateRayQuery` and `AllocateRayQuery2` DXIL operation.

-Proposed validation error diagnostic:
+Proposed validation error diagnostics:

 - `"ConstRayFlags argument of AllocateRayQuery '%0' must be constant"`
+- `"ConstRayFlags and RayQueryFlags arguments of AllocateRayQuery2 '%0' must be constant"`

-Finally, validation will be added to ensure that when `RayFlag::ForceOMM2State` is set on any RayQuery Object, that RayQuery object will be accompanied by the `RAYQUERY_FLAG::RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS` flag.
+Finally, validation will be added for the `AllocateRayQuery2` DXIL operation to ensure that when `RAY_FLAG_FORCE_OMM_2_STATE` is set on the ConstRayFlags argument, the `RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS` is also set on the RayQueryFlags argument.

 Proposed validation error diagnostic:

-- `"RAYQUERY_FLAG::RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS is required on constant RayQuery object %0 when RayFlag::ForceOMM2State is set."`.
+- `"RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS must be set for RayQueryFlags when RAY_FLAG_FORCE_OMM_2_STATE is set for ConstRayFlags on AllocateRayQuery2 operation %0."`.

 ### Runtime Additions

-A new optional feature bit for the FeatureInfo part will be added, to indicate that this OMM feature is present, since it cannot be determined by DXC state objects in the runtime.
-Any driver supporting SM 6.9 must support the new DXIL OP variant of `AllocateRayQuery`, but may ignotre the new `RayQueryFlag` if the driver does not support OMM.
+The new `AllocateRayQuery2` DXIL op is a required part of shader model 6.9.
+Drivers that do not support OMM must ignore the new flags:
+`RAYTRACING_PIPELINE_FLAG_ALLOW_OPACITY_MICROMAPS`,
+`RAYQUERY_FLAG_ALLOW_OPACITY_MICROMAPS`, and `RAY_FLAG_FORCE_OMM_2_STATE`.
+This is equivalent to a driver that does support OMM traversing a BVH built without OMM data.

 #### Runtime information